CiroArtigot/aixeenaseoimages/README.md

 2.- Features
 ---------------------------
 * It works with jpeg and png images, and it can minimize the image size and the image quality.
-* The thumbs are stored on a local folder (images/thumbs/ by default) and replaced in the page content before rendering the page.
+* The compressed images are stored on a local folder (images/thumbs/ by default) and replaced in the page content before rendering the page.
 * The plugin only work with local images.
-* You can set the default images qualities and maximum image size, and you can set the default thumb directory.
+* You can set the default images qualities and maximum image size, and you can set the default compressed images directory.
 * By default you must add some classes to make it work.
 You can also disable this  option "A Class is mandatory" to minimize all the page images without needing to add classes.
 * The plugin works also with tags with style="background-image:url(....)"